citsmartdocs/citsmart-7/pt-br/docs/citsmart-platform-7/processes/portfolio-and-catalog/configure-service-attribute.md

     -   **Funcionalidades Essenciais**: descreva as funcionalidades essenciais do serviço.

-4. Informe os dados referente a garantia do serviço:
+c)  Informe os dados referente a garantia do serviço:

     -   **Segurança**: descreva a segurança do serviço;